AugustoCesarSalgado/api-rest-crud/README.md

 API-REST-CRUD is a RESTful API that provides endpoints for managing categories and products.
 It supports CRUD (Create, Read, Update, Delete) operations on both categories and products.

+### Future Improvements
+- Implement user authentication and authorization to secure sensitive endpoints.
+- Add pagination and filters to allow clients to retrieve data more efficiently.

 ## Technologies Used

 - Java